SkylineCommunications/dataminer-docs/develop/codingguidelines/Validation/Validation.md

 ## Spelling

-The [Visual Studio spell checker](xref:Visual_Studio_spell_checker) must be used to verify that the protocol is using US spelling and all valid errors should be fixed.
+The [Visual Studio spell checker](xref:Visual_Studio_spell_checker) must be used to verify that the protocol is using US spelling, and all valid errors should be fixed.

 ## DIS validator

-The [DIS validator](xref:Overall_concept_of_the_DataMiner_Integration_Studio) needs to be executed and all notifications must be handled.
+The [DIS validator](xref:Overall_concept_of_the_DataMiner_Integration_Studio) needs to be executed, and all notifications must be handled.

 ## Stream Viewer